bondarchukv/appium_instagram/README.md

 ```

 ## Notes
-* For this simple test seeing a Security Check or Instagram Home Screen window is treated as a sucessfull login.
+* For this simple test seeing a Security Check or Instagram Home Screen window is treated as a successful login.
 * Environment & scenario configurations, logging, reporting and other useful stuff is out of the scope for this simple application :wink:

 ## License